- You are here:

 Best Time To Visit

 Mwabvi can be visited throughout the year.
 The reserve is not a prime wildlife destination and is best explored on foot.
-The best time for hiking is in the Dry season, from May to September.
+The best time for hiking is in the Dry season (May to October), with ideal conditions from May to September.
 These are also the coolest months.
 April is a good month for a visit, but the roads might still be bad at the end of the rainy season.
 From October, the heat and humidity become extreme, although the bush is beautiful and lush.

 Getting There

 Mwabvi is mostly visited independently.
-You need your own 4x4 vehicle and you also need to be totally self-sufficient.
-The reserve is located about 500km/310mi from Lilongwe and 150km/90mi from Blantyre.
-Mwabvi can also be visited from Lengwe National Park – Jambo Africa, which runs the lodge in Lengwe, offers this as an excursion.
-The drive from Lengwe is about 90km/55mi and takes about 1 hour and 20 minutes*.
+A 4x4 vehicle is required and you need to be totally self-sufficient.
+The reserve is about 500km/310mi from the capital, Lilongwe, and 150km/90mi from Blantyre.
+Mwabvi can also be visited from Lengwe National Park.
+Jambo Africa, which runs the lodge in Lengwe, offers this as an excursion.
+The drive from Lengwe is around 90km/55mi and takes about 1 hour and 20 minutes*.

 *Driving times are only a rough indication.
 You should always consider the possibility of significant delays.